Back Professions

 How we ranked these

 Tasks tested: (1) Python data-cleaning snippet, (2) Refactor a 300-line React component, (3) Debug a real Stack Overflow stack trace, (4) Generate a complex regex with explanation, (5) Translate a SQL query to plain English, (6) Solve a Codeforces medium problem.
-Each tool got the same prompt; outputs ranked blind by 3 senior engineers.
+Each tool got the same prompt; outputs ranked blind by 3 senior engineers on correctness first, then code quality, then explanation quality.
+IDE tools were additionally scored on completion acceptance rate over a week of real work, since autocomplete quality only shows up in volume.
+Chat tools and IDE tools are ranked on one list because budgets are one list; where a tool only makes sense as half of a pairing, the verdict says so.
+Pricing verified May 2026.

 Try the #1 pick - AskAI.free includes every major AI in one chat.
 Start free, upgrade when you need to.